scaleoutsystems/examples/README.md

  - imdb-keras: FEDn sentiment analysis, IMDB dataset.
  - how-tos: Various tips-and tricks when using FEDn and STACKn.

+Join our [Discord community](https://discord.gg/CCRgjpMsVA) to get help, provide feedback and share your own use-case ideas.

 ## External examples
 Below we maintain a list of public examples and projects by external users and partners.
 If you have an example that you want to include, talk to a core developer in [Discord](https://discord.gg/CCRgjpMsVA) and/or send a PR updating this README.
 To be included, please make sure to have a clear contact person listed for the example.